Acing Your Homework: How to Prepare for the Upcoming Career Fair

 4. Print many copies of your resume.

 Print more than you think you may need!
 It is possible more than one representative may speak to you at an employer booth, so you will want to be prepared.
 This is also a good idea in case a copy gets ruined or you meet an employer that was not on your original list.
+That said, remember that some organizations will simply ask you to apply online - this is to be expected.

 5. Plan your outfit carefully.

 Is it professional?
 Presentable?
 Are you comfortable?
 Depending on your schedule, you could be standing and walking for hours, so be intentional with the shoes you ultimately pick.
 Not to mention—you could get sweaty!
+Check out some "Dress for Success" tips here.

 6. Perfect the pitch.

 Practice, practice, practice.
-The pitch to the employer or recruiter can set you apart from the competition, but it can often feel difficult or awkward to come up with exactly what to say.
+Your pitch to the employer or recruiter can set you apart from the competition, but it can often feel difficult or awkward to come up with exactly what to say.
 Here are ideas you should try to incorporate into the pitch:

 • An introduction